GrosSacASac/JavaScript-Set-Up/js/ai/qlearn/readme.md

 ### reward

-Rewards will be used to correct the behaviour of the intelligence over time
+Rewards will be used to correct the behaviour of the intelligence over time.
+Use negative rewards for punishment.

 ## install